The Traitor's Emblem: Critical reception and awards

 The Traitor's Emblem won the prestigious Premio de Novela Ciudad de Torrevieja.
-Financially, it is one of the most valuable literary prizes in the world, with the winner receiving more than $500,000 dollars.
+Financially, it is one of the most valuable literary prizes in the world, with the winner receiving more than $500,000.
 Gómez-Jurado is the youngest author in receiving this award.
 Said the president of the jury, “When we the members of the jury met to vote the winner of the award, there were no surprises.
 We unanimously acclaimed The Traitor's Emblem.
 The real surprise came when we broke the sealed envelope that kept the name of the author, and we discovered that such a complex, brilliant and dark story was written by a 30-year-old man.”